KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Proposed method

 \subsubsection{Implementation of \SH system as a PATRICIA tree}

 Since \SH bases have the same supports as the corresponding Haar bases, we can consider the PATRICIA tree for \SH with the same structure as in the case of Haar.
-Note, however, that while the output $\Phi_{j,k}(x)$ of visited Haar nodes does not depend on the input $x$ except for the sign, this is not true for \SH.
-For this reason, the gradient $\partial y/\partial (\Psi_{j,k}(x))$ of the output $y$ of the linear combination of visited \SH bases is dependent also in the position in the support of $\Psi_{j,k}$.
-As a result, when exactly applying the gradient method, the coefficient values in each consecutive only-child edges differ, which disables compression of the binary coefficient tree to a PATRICIA tree.
+Note, however, that while the output $\Psi_{j,k}(x)$ of visited Haar nodes does not depend on the input $x$ except for the sign, this is not true for \SH.
+For this reason, the gradient $\partial y/\partial (\SPsi_{j,k}(x))$ of the output $y$ (a linear combination of visited \SH bases) also depends on the position of $x$ within the support of $\SPsi_{j,k}$.
+As a result, if we apply the exact gradient method, coefficient values along consecutive only-child edges generally differ, which prevents compressing the binary coefficient tree into a PATRICIA tree.

-Our approach does not stick to the exact gradient method, but instead uses a loosened hill-climbing method, that permits inaccuracy in the absolute values provided that the sign for each dimension is correct.
-More concretely, although it computes the output (and thus the error from the target) using \SH bases, it updates the coefficients using the error as if it is using $\Phi$.
+Our approach does not stick to the exact gradient method, but instead uses a loosened hill-climbing method that permits inaccuracy in the absolute values provided that the sign for each dimension is correct.
+More concretely, although it computes the output (and thus the error from the target) using \SH bases, it updates the coefficients using the error as if it is using $\Psi$.
 Our experimental results show that functions can be approximated correctly even in this way.